Henk Buck: The Buck-Goudsmit controversy

 In the mid-80s Henk Buck focused his research on the use of antisense DNA as an inhibitor of virus replication.
 Paul C. Zamecnik is generally regarded as the founder of this technique, but already in 1971 Paul S. Miller created short phosphate methylated DNA-fragments, and considered the possibility of using this as a means of influencing DNA-replication.
-Bucks research group focused on the use of this phosphate methylated DNA, in particular because of its neutral electrical properties.
+Buck's research group focused on the use of this phosphate methylated DNA, in particular because of its neutral electrical properties.
 In several publications the selectivity and duplex forming were reported.

 The strong growth of HIV-infections in those days, commercial interests and patent rights led to the decision to cooperate with the virologist Jaap Goudsmit of the Academic Medical Center of Amsterdam University.
 Jaap Goudsmit required longer DNA-strands, though, than the ones Buck was testing so far, so a new synthesis route was developed.
 Jaap Goudsmit tested the new strands on samples of HIV and reported the inhibition of the virus replication.

 The results were published in Science on April 13, 1990.

 On the eve of the publication, the University of Eindhoven made the news public.
 It resulted in excited media attention in the Netherlands, and under the pressure Buck publicly stated that he assumed that AIDS would be of the past in a couple of years, although it was agreed not to make such claims.
 Afterwards he explained, he deliberately had said this to raise more funds for his research, although much later he defended himself by saying that he was provoked by the reporter.